NolanKoblischke/SpectraFM_NeurIPS_FM4Science/readme.md

   - `layers.py`: Custom neural network layers used in the model, such as attention mechanisms tailored for spectra.
   - `nn_utils.py`: Utility functions for neural network operations, including loss functions and optimization utilities.
   - `model_core.py`: Core functions and classes that support the model, including configurations and model initialization.
-- `utils/`: Utility scripts for data handling and plotting.
-  - `data_utils.py`: Functions for data manipulation and preprocessing, such as normalization and batching.

-#### `training/`
+`training/`

 Includes scripts, configurations, and logs related to every step of our training process.

 - `1_basemodel_synthetic/`: Training scripts and outputs for the base model pre-trained on synthetic spectra.
   - `trainingAPOGEEGPU.py`: Script used to train the base model on synthetic spectra from ASPCAP covering the full wavelength range (1.515 μm - 1.694 μm) with a context length of 512 pixels.
-  - `model_torch/`: Contains the final trained checkpoint `epoch_325`.
+  - `model_torch/`: Contains the final trained checkpoint `epoch_325` (Soon to be available in Zenodo).
 - `2_realfinetune_firsthalf/`: Fine-tuning the base model on real spectra from the first half of the wavelength range.
   - `finetuningAPOGEE.py`: Script to fine-tune the pre-trained model on real spectra in the wavelength range of 1.515 μm - 1.603 μm.
 This step adapts the model to real observational data and is compared to AstroNN models trained on the same data, as discussed in the paper.
   - `epoch_10/`: Directory containing the model checkpoint after fine-tuning for 10 epochs, representing the model used in the subsequent evaluations.
+(Soon to be available in Zenodo).
 - `3_fefinetune_chunk/`: Scripts for further fine-tuning the model specifically for iron abundance ([Fe/H]) prediction in a particular wavelength chunk (1.611 μm - 1.622 μm) around two prominent iron lines with only 100 iron-rich spectra ([Fe/H] > -1.0).
   - `epoch_120/`: Contains the model checkpoint after 120 epochs of fine-tuning, which is used for the [Fe/H] prediction tasks.
+(Soon to be available in Zenodo).
 - `basic_NN/`: Implementation of the basic linear neural network trained from scratch on real spectra, serving as a baseline for comparison for the [Fe/H] prediction task (1.611 μm - 1.622 μm) with the same 100 iron-rich spectra.
   - `TrainingNN.py`:
   - `NN_pred_true_may28_4_987_138.csv`: Predictions made by the basic neural network, used for comparison in the results section.
   - `checkpoints/`: Contains the saved model checkpoints for the basic neural network.
 - Additional scripts (`*.sh`, `*.out`): Shell scripts and output logs from training sessions.

-#### `results/`
+`results/`

 Contains scripts and data for evaluating the models and generating the figures presented in the paper.